 *Price may vary by country

-The skills listed below are not required, but are a good indicator that you are a good fit for the Program:
+The skills listed are not required, but are indicators that you are a good fit for the Program:

 While every effort is made to accommodate students, submitting an application by the deadline does not guarantee acceptance or a seat in the desired course session.